webauthz/handbook/README.md

 time they have to click on the link.
 Clients could automatically disable the link when it expires, or react to an expired link by automatically starting a new request and then automatically redirecting the user (since the user indicated they are ready to continue).

+The `redirect_max_seconds` value indicates the maximum time that is allowed for redirecting a user to the authorization server.
+The `state_max_seconds` value indicates the maximum time that is allowed for the user to complete the authorization prompt at the authorization server and be redirected back to the client application.
+Therefore, the `state_max_seconds` value MUST be equal to or greater than the `redirect_max_seconds` value.

+The application SHALL store the `state` value and associate it with the access request.

+Where a client application has multiple registrations with the authorization server, the client application MUST associate the appropriate `client_id` with the request `state` in order to use the correct `client_token` later when exchanging the `grant_token` for an `access_token`.

+Where a client application is a multi-user application and the access request is NOT for a resource that is intended to be shared among all users, the client application SHALL associate the request with the currently authenticated user.

 If the Access Request URI scheme is `https`, the application redirects the user to the authorization server by providing the user's browser with a